ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * Expiry of the proof for the 'identity access secret' - a window in which access secret proof is considered valid
     * Original identity URI
     * Identity provider (optional, required if identity does not include domain or if domain providing identity service is different)
-  * Agent
-    * Product - the user agent identification for the product, typically "name/version (os/system)" information)
-    * Name - a human readable friendly name for the product
-    * Image - a human visual image for the brand that must be square in shape.
-    * Agent URL - a web page that can be rendered in a browser to obtain more information about the agent
   * Lockbox information
     * Lockbox domain - the domain hosting the lockbox
     * Lockbox account ID - (optional, if known) the assigned account ID for the lockbox